cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-parameters.md

 ### shouldDocumentSourceFiles

-This is used as a final control variable for whether or not Wyam should be executed against the source files for the project to generate additional documentation.
+This is used as a final control variable for whether or not the source files for the project should be used to generate additional documentation.

 Type: `bool`